ben-walters/koa-mock-ctx/README.md

 A lightweight utility for testing Koa middleware in complete isolation.
 This toolkit allows you to craft precise, fast, and reliable unit tests for your middleware without needing to run a live server.

-It provides a single, powerful function to create mock Koa `Context` objects, integrates seamlessly with Jest, and includes a standard `compose` function to test middleware chains.
+It provides a powerful factory to create mock Koa `Context` objects, integrates seamlessly with Jest, and includes a standard `compose` function to test middleware chains.

 ## Features

-- **Unified API**: A single function for both simple contexts and reusable factories.
+- **Type-Safe Testing Engine**: Define types for your setup, providing a first-class TypeScript experience.
-- **Type-Safe**: Written in TypeScript to provide excellent autocompletion.
+- **Test Isolation by Design**: The factory pattern ensures every test runs in a pristine, isolated context.
-- **Realistic Mocking**: Accurately mocks Koa's context, request, and response.
+- **Realistic Mocking**: Accurately mocks Koa's context, request, and response objects and methods.
-- **File Uploads**: Easily simulate `multipart/form-data` file uploads.
+- **Built-in Body Parser Simulation**: Easily test middleware that requires a parsed request body or files.
-- **Jest Integration**: The mocked `next` function is a `jest.Mock` instance.
+- **Jest Integration**: The mocked `next` function is a `jest.Mock` instance, ready for assertions.
 - **Zero Dependencies**: Other than Koa itself.

 ## Installation